foo123/FILTER.js/api-reference.md

 **TIP:**  You can create your custom build of the library with the filters/plugins you choose.
 Each filter and plugin is independent and can be used in a mix-n-match manner, as long as the core classes are always included.
-Change the dependencies file(s) to include your own selection of filters and plugins for your custom build
+Change the dependencies file to include your own selection of filters and plugins for your custom build

 ### Contents